-- A. M. Ellison & D. Buckley Borden (2019) Hemlock Hospice: Landscape ecology, art, and design as science communication.
-To appear in: H. S. Rogers, M. K. Halpern, D. Hannah, and K. de Ridder-Vignone, editors.
+- A. M. Ellison & D. Buckley Borden (2021) Hemlock Hospice: Landscape ecology, art, and design as science communication.
+Pages 488-502 in H. S. Rogers, M. K. Halpern, D. Hannah, and K. de Ridder-Vignone, editors.
 The Routledge Handbook of Art, Science, and Technology Studies.
+London: Routledge [ pdf ]

 - A. M. Ellison, C. J. LeRoy, K. J. Landsbergen & E. Bosanquet (2018) Art/science collaborations: new explorations of ecological systems, values, and their feedbacks.
 Bulletin of the Ecological Society of America 99: 180-191. [ pdf ]